cloudfoundry/cf-mysql-release/docs/proxy.md

 In cf-mysql-release, [Switchboard](https://github.com/cloudfoundry-incubator/switchboard) is used to proxy TCP connections to healthy MariaDB nodes.

+A proxy is used to gracefully handle failure of MariaDB nodes.
+Use of a proxy permits transparent failover to other nodes within the cluster in the event of a node failure.

+When a node becomes unhealthy, the proxy re-routes all subsequent connections to a healthy node.
+All existing connections to the unhealthy node are closed.

 ## Consistent Routing

 At any given time, Switchboard will only route to one active node.
 That node will continue to be the only active node until it becomes unhealthy.

 If multiple Switchboard proxies are used in parallel (ex: behind a load-balancer) there is no guarantee that the proxies will choose the same active node.
 This can result in deadlocks, wherein attempts to update the same row by multiple clients will result one commit succeeding and the other fails.
 This is a known issue, with exploration of mitigation options on the roadmap for this product.
 To avoid this problem, use a single proxy instance or an external failover system to direct traffic to one proxy instance at a time.